pauldavidarevalo/4156-TeamProject-2025/README.md

 ## Running Tests
-The unit tests are located in the "src/test/java/dev/coms4156/project/logprocessor" directory and cover many different branches for the LogEntry model, LogService, and controller classes.
+The unit tests are located in the "src/test/java/dev/coms4156/project/logprocessor" directory and cover many different branches for the LogEntry model, LogService, LogEntryRepository, controller classes.
 You should first compile the project by going into the root directory and running the command "mvn compile" here.
 You should then run the command "mvn clean test" to run the updated suite of tests.
 After running these tests, you should check that all tests are successfully working (no assertion errors, missing imports, etc.).
 You can then look at the new